GitHub Actions for content exchange

 1. Set up the translation folder and files:

 In this branch, create a folder for your translations if you haven't already done so.
-It should be named according to the translations_path configured in step 1.
+The folder name should match the translations_path you configured in step 1.

 1. For example, if your base language on Lokalise is English (en), create a folder called locales and inside it, an en directory.
-Place your translation files for the base language in this directory.
+Place your base language translation files in this directory.
 For this demo, we’ll use the JSON format.

 Your folder structure should look like this: